SS Edmund Fitzgerald: Waves and weather hypothesis

 In 2005, NOAA and the NWS ran a computer simulation, including weather and wave conditions, covering the period from November 9, 1975, until the early morning of November 11.
-Analysis of the simulation showed that two separate areas of high wind appeared over Lake Superior at 4:00 p.m. on November 10.
+Analysis of the simulation showed that two separate areas of high-speed wind appeared over Lake Superior at 4:00 p.m. on November 10.
 One had speeds in excess of 43 kn and the other winds in excess of 40 kn.
 The southeastern part of the lake, the direction in which Edmund Fitzgerald was heading, had the highest winds.
 Average wave heights increased to near 19 ft by 7:00 p.m., November 10, and winds exceeded 50 mph over most of southeastern Lake Superior.

 Edmund Fitzgerald sank at the eastern edge of the area of high wind where the long fetch, or distance that wind blows over water, produced significant waves averaging over 23 ft by 7:00 p.m. and over 25 ft at 8:00 p.m.
 The simulation also showed one in 100 waves reaching 36 ft and one out of every 1,000 reaching 46 ft.
 Since the ship was heading east-southeastward, it is likely that the waves caused Edmund Fitzgerald to roll heavily.

 At the time of the sinking, the ship Arthur M. Anderson reported northwest winds of 57 mph, matching the simulation analysis result of 54 mph.
 The analysis further showed that the maximum sustained winds reached near hurricane force of about 70 mph with gusts to 86 mph at the time and location where Edmund Fitzgerald sank.